 For many years I kept away from karate, and had even started to hate all karatekas.
 Though I tried to maintain my fitness in other ways, I had lost the true focus and perseverance, the tenacity that enabled one to pursue his/her goal uninhibited by any insurmountable obstacle.

-"People should forget everything and jump head first into what they want to do.
+But I embarked on the journey keeping only the words of Asai Sensei in mind: "People should forget everything and jump head first into what they want to do.
 Although, the average person can't comprehend such a way of thinking, or to be in such an enviroment, it this type of enviroment, however, that is most essential for one's success."

 I have tried to gain an understanding of one of the oldest and yet mythical martial art forms in human history.
 And I find my quest pulling me into a bottomless pit, an abyss vouching for the fact that the human body and mind can be stretched beyond the comprehensible capacities.
 And in this pit one is not consumed by darkness but by ever brightening light of Nirvana or Enlightenment.